 “Pagans” Among “The Thirty”

 Although most of the men within “The Thirty” were from the twelve tribes of Israel, a few were not.
 Zelek the Ammonite, Ithmah the Moabite, and Uriah the Hittite appear to have been from pagan nations.
 The Hittites were no longer a mighty empire by the time of David’s reign, but many of their city-states were still prominent.
-The Ammonites and Moabites existed as kingdoms to the east of the Jordan river who David would later defeat and turn into vassal states.
+The Ammonites and Moabites existed as kingdoms to the east of the Jordan river that David would later defeat and turn into vassal states.
 That begs the question, why would these men leave their culture and nations to fight for David?
 Were they mercenaries?

 The interaction between David and Uriah in II Samuel 11 gives us a hint into the character of these warriors.
 Uriah shows an unbreakable allegiance to the men he is fighting with, but also shows genuine concern for the state of the ark of the covenant.
 The importance he places on the ark, a symbol of God’s presence among Israel, hints that he had left his own religion and his gods and adopted the God of Israel as his own.
 This leads me to believe, that the men among The Thirty who came from pagan nations were not indeed mercenaries, but true converts.
 David may have originally swayed them with his charisma, but their allegiance was to the nation of Israel and its God.
+(Although mercenaries would play a key role in David’s bodyguard.)

 David’s Mighty Men Operated Under the Will of God

-Why does God take the time to list each of these individuals by name and to tell some of their stories of bravery and courage?
+Why does God take the time to list each of these individuals by name and tell some of their stories of bravery and courage?

 Because they operated under the will of God.
 The Thirty were instrumental in achieving God’s will and helped David secure his throne.